hightman/httpclient/README.md

 ### Install from an Archive File

-Extract the archive file downloaded from [github/master.zip](https://github.com/hightman/httpclient/archive/master.zip) to

-your project.
-And then add the library files into your program:
+Extract the archive file downloaded from [httpclient-master.zip](https://github.com/hightman/httpclient/archive/master.zip) to your project.
+And then add the library file into your program:

 ```php
 require '/path/to/httpclient.inc.php';